Pi1at/vps/docs/install crowdcoin.md

 crc1 mnsync status,
 crc1 getblockcount
-If you wish the make use of watch you need to include the path to the conf-file together with crowdcoin-cli eg. watch crowdcoin-cli -conf=/etc/masternodes/crowd_n1.conf mnsync
+If you wish the make use of watch you need to include the path to the conf-file together with crowdcoin-cli eg. watch crowdcoin-cli -conf=/etc/masternodes/crowd_n1.conf mnsync status

 Wait until "crc1 mnsync status" output is like
 {